What is the Education Ministers Meeting?

 Australian, State and Territory government ministers responsible for education attend the meeting.

 The Commonwealth Minister for Education is the Chair of the Education Ministers Meeting.

 How often is the meeting?

-The Education Ministers Meeting is held four times a year.
-The proposed meeting dates for 2021 are:
+The Education Ministers Meeting is generally held four times a year.
+In 2021, Education Ministers met on the following dates;

 - 30 April 2021